Particular/docs.particular.net/architecture/messaging.md

 callsToAction: ['solution-architect']
 ---

- Messaging is typically used for reliable communication across processes (also referred to as "components").
-It is typically used to communicate between components within a system, as opposed to integration-based communication which is often used to communicate with external systems.

-The principles and patterns underlying queued messaging are decades old and battle-tested through countless technological shifts.
+Messaging is typically used for communication and coordination between various components wihtin a system.
+Messaging plays a crucial role enabling flexible, robust, and scalable inter-process coordination required to build decoupled and reliable distributed architectures.
+The principles and patterns underlying messaging are decades old and battle-tested through countless technological shifts.

 ## Message systems